pdzialecka/TAH-IHC-analysis/README.md

 # Analysis pipeline for TAH project
-Automated analysis of large brightifeld IHC images.
+Automated analysis of large brightfield IHC images, with manual curation of ROI selection & artefact removal.
 Additional IF pipeline + behaviour results extraction included.

 # Software requirements
 * Matlab (tested with version 2021a)